Farhaan114/Bookmark-functionality/README.md

 This project is licensed under the MIT License.

 Contact
-For questions, please contact Your Name.
+For questions, please contact Farhaan114 (FraanKey).

 Enjoy using Bookmarks Dashboard! 😊